omnai-project/OmnAIView/.github/PULL_REQUEST_TEMPLATE.md

 **Briefly explain how it can be tested—either with commands, manual steps, or test files.**

-1. Always provide a description of the expected behavior.
+1. Provide a description of the expected behavior.

 2. Describe how you tested the changes.